eiConsole v.23R1

 - User password = testpass

-Once the database and user are created you can use the downloaded people_create_insert_script.sql script file to create the database table and data required by this tutorial.
+Once the database and user are created, you can use the downloaded people_create_insert_script.sql script file to create the database table and data required.
 Once the script is executed you should see a new table called PEOPLE that contains 100 rows.
-If you have problems or need help running the table generation script please contact your local IT department.
-The creation of an MSSQLServer database, user and database table is out of the scope of this tutorial.
+If you have problems or need help running the table generation script please contact your IT department.
+Creating an MS SQL Server database, user and database table is outside the scope of this tutorial.

-Once you finish all these steps please copy all these values in a separate file or notepad since we are going to use them later in the tutorial.
-In addition to these values, you will also need for this tutorial the hostname or IP address of the server hosting the database to which we are connecting and the connection port.
-For this tutorial, our host name will be TEST_SERVER and the connection port will be 1433.
+Once you finish all these steps, please copy all these values in a separate file or notepad as we will use them later in the tutorial.
+In addition to these values, you will also need the hostname or IP address of the server hosting the database to which we are connecting and the connection port.
+For this tutorial, our hostname will be TEST_SERVER and the connection port will be 1433.

 To recap, the values we are going to be using for this tutorial are: